 Staying Safe with Help from Technology

-Landlords should indicate that they're open to arrange virtual showings in the apartment description field.
-Mention that you're willing to host tours via FaceTime, Skype, Zoom meetings, Google Hangouts or whichever platform is most intuitive and easy for you to use.
+Landlords should indicate that they're open to arranging virtual showings in the apartment description field.
+Mention that you're willing to host tours via FaceTime, Skype, Zoom meetings, Google Hangouts, or whichever platform is most intuitive and easy to use.

-Anyone who has an iPhone can use FaceTime to showcase the excellent natural light in an apartment or broadcast the spacious floor plan.
-Leasing agents should make things interactive as well, not just giving a tour that's "on rails" like an amusement park ride.
+Leasing agents should make things interactive, not just giving an "on rails" tour like an amusement park ride.
+Anyone with an iPhone can use FaceTime to showcase the excellent natural light in an apartment or broadcast the spacious floor plan.
 Allow renters to ask questions and try to show them exactly what they inquire about with the smartphone's camera.
-For example, if a renter asks about the age of the appliances in the apartment then agents can point the camera at the kitchen and let renters at the other end of the video call see for themselves.
+For example, if a renter asks about the age of the appliances in the apartment, then agents can point the camera at the kitchen and let renters at the other end of the video call see for themselves.

 Using Video Chat Tools to Show Apartments

-Agents and landlords should block out the time of a showing on the calendar so the video calls don't interrupt other errands or plans.
-Consider hosting a "virtual open house" where renters can connect via video chat in a certain set of hours.
+Agents and landlords should block out the time of a showing on the calendar, so the video calls don't interrupt other errands or plans.
+Consider hosting a "virtual open house" where renters can connect via video chat for a specific set of hours.
 Leverage social media, email lists, and your ILS listing to advertise the virtual open house hours.

 Domu's listing setup includes a field for open house dates/times.

 Leasing managers who need to advertise a newly listed unit can try live-streaming a walkthrough on Facebook or Instagram Live.
 People are invariably turning to their phones during a time when they're instructed to avoid social gatherings of more than 50 people.
 Landlords and brokers can accomplish a lot with virtual tours that they might have overlooked back when they were done in person.
 Start capturing tours on camera and sharing clips on social media to garner a following of apartment enthusiasts and prospective tenants.

 Enhance Listings by Posting Video, 3D Floor Plans & Panoramic Photos